Emaaad01/testrepo/README.md

 # testrepo
-Coursera - Getting started with git and github
+Coursera - Getting Started with Git and Github